xtuml/bridgepoint/doc-bridgepoint/notes/9566_constants/9566_constants_dnt.md

 search is made for the symbolic constant and its value is assessed.
 This must be extended to support scoped constants.

 There is a bug in this area that constants defined in separate model roots (root packages under system) are not visible for the purposes of array dimensions.
-An issue has been raised to track this, but it will not be resolved as part of this work as it is outside the scope of the requirements to fix existing bugs.
+An issue has been raised to track this (see [[2.5]](#2.5)), but it will not be resolved as part of this work as it is outside the scope of the requirements to fix existing bugs.

 ### 7. Design Comments